Many people lack the unconditional love they should receive from their parents. Emotionally unavailable parents are the reason.

 Something must be wrong with them or else their parents would love them in the ways they see other parents love their children.
 Subconsciously, a very harmful belief gets created at very young ages.

-“I am un-loveable” is that belief and it becomes the foundation of their Not Good Enough Stuff.
+“I am un-lovable” is that belief and it becomes the foundation of their Not Good Enough Stuff.
 Emotionally unavailable parents cause so much of the emotional damage I see as a therapist.
-Also, I can relate to that on a personal level, having spent many years trying to figure out why I believed I was un-loveable.
+Also, I can relate to that on a personal level, having spent many years trying to figure out why I believed I was un-lovable.

 Behavior of Children with Emotionally Unavailable Parents